The Don Killuminati: The 7 Day Theory: Critical reception

 In a more critical review, writing for the New York Times, Neil Strauss singled out "Hail Mary" and "Krazy" as the album's standout tracks and praised its dark tone, but noted that both Killuminati and Snoop Dogg's Tha Doggfather suffer from Dr. Dre's departure from Death Row and that the album is inferior to All Eyez on Me.
 "This one was clearly meant as filler, a way to burn off creative energy, put down his rivals at Bad Boy Entertainment and tide fans over until the next album".
 While praising the production and Shakur's vocals, Rolling Stone felt the album had nothing to offer lyrically.
 "The tracks are fat with funky menace and the choral-vocal effect in many of the raps has a street-corner, pass-the-bottle charge.
 Alas, the record – issued just two months after 2Pac's murder – merely perpetuates Los Angeles hip-hop gangland stereotypes, in particular the East Coast/West Coast feud that has gone beyond pointless all the way to deadly."

 Some reviewers commented negatively on the album.
 AllMusic's Stephen Thomas Erlewine gave the album 2.5 stars out of 5.
 "Everything about Killuminati: The 7-Day Theory smacks of exploitation..." he observed.
-"Released only eight weeks after Tupac Shakur died from gunshot wounds, Death Row released this posthumous album under the name of Makaveli, a pseudonym derived from the Italian politician Niccolo Machiavelli, who advocated using deception and fear on one's enemies.
+"Released only eight weeks after Tupac Shakur died from gunshot wounds, Death Row released this posthumous album under the name of Makaveli, a pseudonym derived from the Italian politician Niccolò Machiavelli, who advocated using deception and fear on one's enemies.
 Naturally, the appearance of Killuminati so shortly after Tupac's death led many conspiracy theorists to surmise the rapper was still alive, but it was all part of a calculated marketing strategy by Death Row – the label needed something to sustain interest in the album, since the music here is so shoddy."
 He also condemned the record for concentrating on "nothing but tired G-funk beats and back-biting East Coast-West Coast rivalries".
 In a negative review from People, the magazine commented by saying: "In light of how he died, all the bloodletting seems both preordained and sad.
 At the same time, Killuminati may be seen as Tupac's last grand artistic statement.
 Quite frankly, the CD is not that good."